How to Create a Budget for Your Small Business: A Step-by-Step Guide

 • Expected profit: $800/month

-• Where can I cut or improve?
+• Where can you reduce costs or increase revenue?

 Step 6: Set Spending Limits for Each Category